Buffing Compound: Types, Color Chart and Applications

 Polishing compounds are somehow equivalent to sandpaper as they are used from coarse to fine.
 Before polishing, a workpiece that is heavily scratched can have to be sanded down with sandpaper.
 When the scratch depth on the workpiece is minimal, it is recommended to start with the coarsest compound that applies to the polishing material.
 Then one can step down to the next buffing compound from there and so on until the desired finish is reached.

-It is possible to achieve a mirror finish many times by using just one compound.
-For example, with only the White Rouge Polishing Compound, a scratch-free aluminum piece, which has some haze from oxidation, could be polished to a high luster.
+Using just one compound can often achieve a mirror finish.
+For example, with only the White Rouge Polishing Compound, a scratch-free aluminum piece with some haze from oxidation could be polished to a high luster.

-Red rouge polishing compounds are mostly smoothing and shining metals, plastic, wood, and other materials.
-It is an excellent compound developed for buffing precious metals.
-A red buffing compound can achieve the full luster and a mirror-like finish in jewelry.
+Red rouge polishing compounds smooth and shine metals, plastic, wood, and other materials.
+They are excellent compounds developed for buffing precious metals.
+A red buffing compound can achieve full luster and a mirror-like finish in jewelry.

-Apply the polishing compound to the face of a rotating buffing wheel carefully.
+Carefully apply the polishing compound to the face of a rotating buffing wheel.
 Repeat compound application as needed during buffing and polishing operations.

 On a bench grinder or electric drill, rotate the buffing wheel.
 When it is turning, drive the polishing compound stick gently against the buffing wheel.
 Keep the compound until the wheel has a light coating of the compound against the buffing wheel.
 There is only a small amount of compound needed.